F.A.Q.

 Prices for tours with guesthouse accommodation are based on accommodation in 2-4 bedrooms.

-Note: The last night in Reykjavík will not be included in our Shorter Tours, Longer Tours and Wilderness Tours from summer 2019 on.
+Note: The last night in Reykjavík is not included in our Multi-day tours.

 Liability